Quickly exit this site by pressing the Escape key Leave this site

 Phase Two

-Upon achieving IP, using the skills and knowledge you’ve gained through your training you will continue to build up your portfolio of evidence required to complete the qualification and apprenticeship.
+Upon achieving IP you’ll continue to build up your portfolio of evidence so you can complete the qualification and apprenticeship.
 The final assessment involves a professional discussion around your work-based activities as well as a presentation relating to a problem-solving activity in the community.

 Please note, whilst the PCSO apprenticeship is a 15 month learning program, you are tenured to the role for 24 months.
 You may apply to other roles within this timeframe but will not be offered a position until you have reached 2 years’ service.